gkovacs/gkovacs.github.com/index.markdown

 Q: What are your pseudonyms / other names?

-A: Used to use tuxcantfly for Linux-related forums and other free-culture-related stuff ([Ubuntu forums](http://ubuntuforums.org/member.php?u=79823) and [Wikipedia](http://en.wikipedia.org/wiki/User:Tuxcantfly) for example).
+A: Used to use tuxcantfly for free-software/open-source related stuff ([Ubuntu forums](http://ubuntuforums.org/member.php?u=79823) and [Wikipedia](http://en.wikipedia.org/wiki/User:Tuxcantfly) for example).
 My Vietnamese name is Minh Trung, for which the corresponding kanji are 明忠.
 My Hungarian name is Kovács Géza (Hungarian puts the surname first; also note how my official name is missing the accents).
+The "cs" in Kovacs is pronounced "ch", not "ks".